BigDataBoutique/bogi/README.md

 #### Javascript Request Handlers

-Request Handlers are currently ignored.
+Request Handlers are currently only partially implemented